-For both the Major and Open divisions, draws by agreement in under 30 moves will not be accepted by the Chief Arbiter in any round of the tournament.
+For both the Masters and Amateurs divisions, draws by agreement in under 30 moves will not be accepted by the Chief Arbiter in any round of the tournament.
 This rule is to encourage a competitive, fighting tournament, and we trust all players will adhere to this in a sportsmanlike manner.
 (Please note: This does not include stalemates or claims of draws by repetition.
 All claims of draws by repetition must be confirmed by an Arbiter.)

 When required for the tournament, the tie-break systems in descending order of priority are:

-It is aimed to publish the draws for Round One of both the Major and Open divisions in the evening prior to the commencement of Round One.
+It is aimed to publish the draws for Round One of both the Masters and Amateurs divisions in the evening prior to the commencement of Round One.
 Registered players who have not paid by the entries close time will not be included in the draw.
 Players are expected to arrive and be seated at their boards prior to the commencement of Round One.
 The organisers guarantee that if you and your opponent are at the table at the Round One start time, you will play each other.
 In instances where your opponent does not arrive, the organisers will repair you with another player or allocate a bye.
 The organisers cannot cater for every contingency but will attempt to be as flexible as possible whilst still aiming to begin each round at the scheduled start time.

 Registration to the Melbourne International Open made less than 72 hours prior to the entries close time will incur an additional $40 fee.
 The organisers reserve the right to accept entries beyond the entries close time at an additional fee.
 Late entry players will be manually entered into the draw and will be paired and begin playing after the start of the round.